A romantic moment on one of the area’s white-sand island beaches

 Couple cycling on Pine Avenue on Anna Maria Island

-Colorful beach chairs facing the sea on Anna Maria Island
+Colorful beach chairs facing the Gulf of Mexico on Anna Maria Island

 Beaches, culture, nature and laid-back fun